pelagios/pelagios.github.io/documentation/getting_started.md

 ## Welcome to the Pelagios Network site

 This is a general guide to finding your way around this repository.
-For information about getting started with Markdown, have a look at the [README](README.md) file.
+For information about getting started with Markdown, such as how to format the text, have a look at the [README](README.md) file.

+### Why GitHub Pages?
+The Pelagios Network site has been built using GitHub Pages becuase it is a lightweight, easy-to-use tool, which enables decentralised collaboration.
+And since the Pelagios Network is run by the community, we want to make it as simple as possible for everyone to contribute to the site.
+If you'd like to learn more about GitHub Pages, [this] (https://pages.github.com/) is a great place to start.

+The Activity Coordinators of the Network are responsible for maintaining the

 ### Basic Content Arrangement
-Most of the content on the site is kept in the [Content](pelagios.github.io/content/) folder.
+Most of the visible content on the site is kept in the [Content](pelagios.github.io/content/) folder.
 In here you'll find subfolders labelled:
 1. Activities
 2. Case-studies
 3. Partners

 In these folders you will be able edit the content that will appear on the relevant pages.
+These pages are all written in Markdown, which is why they have .md extensions in the filenames.

 Images on the site are generally kept in the [Assets](pelagios.github.io/assets/) folder, with a filename that specifies where on the site it is used.